Deploy Internal Load Balancer with Oracle Cloud Native Environment

 Determine which control plane node currently holds the virtual IP address.

-1. (On all control plane nodes) List the present network devices and IP addresses.
+1. List each control plane node's network devices and IP addresses.

-The -br option passed to the ip command provides a brief summary of the IP address information assigned to a device.
+The -br option summarizes the IP address information assigned to a device.

-2. Look at each of the results, and find which host's output contains the virtual IP associated with the ens5 NIC.
+2. Look at the results and find which host's output contains the virtual IP associated with the ens5 NIC.

 In the free lab environment, the virtual IP address used by the keepalived daemon is set to 10.0.12.111.